zhanglj37/blcfa/README.md

 ```

 ### ex2
 The convergence criterion is epsr value < 1.2.
-If the model does not converge within the number of burn-in MCMC samples(N.burn) (the default num of burn-in MCMC samples=5000), you will get an epsr graph and the warnings:
+If the model does not converge within the number of burn-in MCMC samples(N.burn) (the default value = 5000), you will get an epsr graph (for reference) and the warnings:
 ```r
 Error: The convergence criterion is not satisfied.
 Please refer to the epsr graph and increase the MCMAX.
 ```

-Then you should increase the value of N.burn and MCMAX(Total number of MCMC samples for inference).
+Then you should increase the value of N.burn and MCMAX (Total number of MCMC samples for inference, the default value = 15000).
 ```r
 blcfa(filename,varnames,usevar,myModel,MCMAX=30000,N.burn=15000)
 ```